The Rise of Vegan and Cruelty-Free Makeup in 2025 - Brittany Cosmetics

 What Does Vegan and Cruelty-Free Actually Mean?

 Vegan makeup contains no animal-derived ingredients.
-Common animal-derived ingredients found in conventional cosmetics include carmine (a red pigment derived from insects), beeswax, lanolin (from sheep's wool), collagen, and keratin.
+Common animal-derived ingredients found in conventional cosmetics include carmine, beeswax, lanolin, collagen, and keratin.
 Vegan formulas replace these with plant-based, synthetic, or mineral alternatives.

 Cruelty-free makeup means that no animals were harmed or used in testing during the product's development or production.
-A product can be cruelty-free without being vegan (if it contains animal-derived ingredients but wasn't tested on animals), and vice versa.
 The most ethical products are both vegan and cruelty-free.

 Why Is This Trend Growing?